 Those companies with the slick glossy brochures and lies about MPPT boost have hurt sales at Morningstar, but things are changing.
 Their MPPT is the BEST on the market.
 Those people you see who say that a Tristar is old technology have no clue what they are talking about.
-My mistake with MidNite proved this to me.
-I am afraid to tell people just how much more efficient the Tristar is late in the charge cycle.
+My mistake with MidNite proved this to me and in 2018 I proved that Outback is even worse than I thought it was when I replaced one with a new 600V Tristar.
+I am afraid to tell people just how much more efficient the Tristar is late in the charge cycle than both of those outfits.
 Believe me, the amps in bulk mode do NOT tell the whole story.
 The speed that a Tristar tracks is at a whole other level than what the major competitors do.
 I don’t believe even they know this, since I had one try to tell me that a Tristar did not have automatic equalization when I was complaining that theirs did not work.
 This tells me that they have not actually bought a Tristar and looked at it.
 If you want the maximum charging from your solar power, there is only one choice: Morningstar.

 Here again I want to drive a point home.
 I tried others and I have been lied to by the best.
 Magnum builds things that are beautiful engineering marvels and they do so here in the USA.
 When I opened the box for the first Magnum panel I bought for my own use I was speechless.
 I think they should raise their prices.
 All other manufacturers of inverter systems for homes is on my other list.
 I have a couple of cheap Chinese manufacturers that I will consider for the budget minded RV’ers, but never in a home.
 Four off grid homes are out there that had my hand in them and all have MagnaSine inverters on Magnum panels.
 All have been totally problem free.